Urgent Care

 “We’ve had a bit of an injury,” Kathy told me.
 Her voice was guarded as she called me from the van, sounding as though she was pretty worried but didn’t want to scare me.

 “Really?
 How bad?
 Who was hurt?”
-For some reason I live in fear of dental injuries — I imagined some child with broken teeth, gushing blood from the mouth.
+For some reason I’m a little scared of dental injuries — I imagined some child with a half-broken teeth who would now require porcelain crowns austin to get a good smile again.
+Thankfully it wasn’t that.

 “It is Daniel.
 He was crawling through the bushes and poked himself with some kind of stick; there’s something weird sticking out of the wound.”